release.yml

 pull-requests: write

 GitHub only passes down the permissions the caller explicitly grants to nested reusable workflow jobs.
-Without this block, the tag-release job cannot push a git tag or create a GitHub Release (contents: write), and the merge-2-develop job cannot open the back-merge PR (pull-requests: write).
+Without this block, the tag-release job cannot push a git tag or create a GitHub Release (contents: write), and the back-merge-2-develop job cannot open the back-merge PR (pull-requests: write).

 Inputs